afaces/afaces.github.io/donate.md

-## Please make sure you really want to donate, there is not a refund.
+## Make sure you really want to donate, there is not a refund.
 #### Double click on any button with the amount you want to proceed to donate
 ###### please wait a few seconds for the page to be loaded.